Highwire Software Engineer Salary | $116K-$164K+ | Levels.fyi

 The median Software Engineer compensation in United States package at Highwire totals $164K per year.
-View the base salary, stock, and bonus breakdowns for Highwire's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Highwire's total compensation packages.
 Last updated: 9/25/2025

 Company